ip-web/Fujify/README.md

-Unlocker
+# FUJIFY - Fujifilm Film Simulation Unlocker

-Unlock the Fujifilm Film Simulations for any camera's RAW files through Adobe Lightroom.
+Unlock the Fujifilm Film Simulations for any camera's RAW files in Adobe Lightroom.
 This app allows you to convert DNG files ( or any other RAW with conversion ) from other camera brands to be compatible with Fujifilm's film simulation modes.

 ## Features